Mellon Collie and the Infinite Sadness: Background and production

-Corgan sought to eliminate the tension that permeated the Siamese Dream recording sessions, about which he said, "[T]o me, the biggest offender was the insidious amounts of time that everyone spends waiting for guitar parts to be overdubbed.
+Corgan sought to eliminate the tension, long hours, and emotional strain that permeated the Siamese Dream recording sessions, about which he said, "[T]o me, the biggest offender was the insidious amounts of time that everyone spends waiting for guitar parts to be overdubbed.
 There were literally weeks where no one had anything to do but sit and wait."
 The band countered idleness by using two recording rooms at the same time.
 This tactic allowed Corgan to develop vocals and song arrangements in one room while recording occurred in the other.
 During these sessions, Flood and Corgan would work in one room as Moulder, guitarist James Iha and bassist D'arcy Wretzky worked in a second.
-Iha and Wretzky had much greater roles in the recording of the album as compared to those of the previous albums, as Corgan was rumored to have recorded all the bass and guitar parts himself.
-Iha commented about the recording sessions:
+Iha and Wretzky had much greater roles in the recording sessions of Mellon Collie compared to previous albums.
+This was, in large part, to counter rumours from the Siamese Dream sessions that Corgan was recording all of the bass and guitar parts by himself.
+Iha commented about how the recording sessions for Mellon Collie improved from that of Siamese Dream, noting:

 The big change is that Billy is not being the big 'I do this—I do that'.
 It's much better.
 The band arranged a lot of songs for this record, and the song writing process was organic.
 The circumstances of the last record and the way that we worked was really bad.

 Following the rehearsal-space sessions, the band recorded overdubs at the Chicago Recording Company.
 Pro Tools was used for recording guitar overdubs as well as for post-production electronic looping and sampling.
 Wretzky also recorded numerous backup vocal parts, but all were cut except that which was recorded for "Beautiful".
 When the recording sessions concluded, the band had 57 potential songs for inclusion on Mellon Collie.
 The album was originally planned to have 31 songs, but the count was reduced to 28.